7:00AM to 5:00PM

 While plungers solve the problem, it’s best to try avoiding clogs in the first place.
 One key is limiting what goes down the drain.

 Consider using a drain strainer to catch hair and other solids before they go down the pipe.
 Regular maintenance like this helps clear drains so your toilet flows freely.
-With a little practice of prevention habits, you can say goodbye to plunging troubles for good.
+With a bit of practice in prevention habits, you can say goodbye to plunging troubles for good.

 Once the blocked toilet is unclogged, flush repeatedly until clean.
 Any remaining waste can remain in the bowl and be flushed away normally.
 Avoid manually removing waste unless absolutely necessary for health reasons.